FAIRmat-NFDI/nomad-docs/howto/plugins/plugins.md

 The main way to customize a NOMAD installation is through the use of **plugins**.
 A NOMAD plugin is a Python package that an administrator can install into a NOMAD distribution to add custom features.
 This page contains shows you how to create, develop and publish a NOMAD plugin.
 For a high-level overview of the plugin mechanism, see the [NOMAD plugin system](../../explanation/plugin_system.md) -page.

+See the [FAIRmat-NFDI GitHub organization page](https://github.com/FAIRmat-NFDI) for a list of plugins developed by FAIRmat.
+You can also see the list of activated plugins and plugin entry points at the bottom of the *Information page* (`about/information`) of any NOMAD installation, for example check out the [central NOMAD installation](https://nomad-lab.eu/prod/v1/gui/about/information).
 ## Plugin anatomy

 !!! tip